open-physiology/open-physiology-viewer/manual/model.md

    Lyph coalescences can be defined via the `coalescesWith` property.
 Coalescing lyphs share the outer layer and the layout algorithm will try to align them.

- ### Lyph border
+ ### Border

- The lyph's topology is closely related to the notion of the lyph `border`.
-In the 2d view, a lyph border is its perimeter line, in 3d view, it is a surface area of the conduit defined by the lyph.
+ A flat shape such as lyph or region has a border.
+The border is an object that extends `Entity` and inherits all its properties: it can have its own ID, a name, a reference to an external source, etc. The owner can refer to its border via its `border` field.

- The lyph border is an object that extends `Entity` and inherits all its properties: it can have its own ID, a name, a reference to an external source, etc. A lyph can refer to its border via its `border` field.
-However, practically, lyph borders do not make much sense without their hosting lyphs.
-Hence, we auto-generate lyph borders for all lyphs in the model and merge inline objects defining border content within a lyph with the generated object.
-The modeller should only specify entities hosted by the lyph's border if the model implies the anatomical relationships among the corresponding concepts.
+ Practically, borders do not make much sense without their hosting entities.
+Hence, we auto-generate borders for all lyphs and regions in the model and merge inline objects defining border content within the hosting entity with the generated object.
+The modeller should only specify entities hosted by the border if the model implies the anatomical relationships among the corresponding concepts.

+ The lyph's border is closely related to its topology.
+The topology defines the types of its `radial` borders: `false` represents a border with open flow while `true` corresponds to closed borders.
 On each lyph border, i.e., the entire lyph perimeter, we distinguish 4 border segments: lyph's inner longitudinal (axial) border, first radial border, outer longitudinal border, and second radial border, roughly corresponding to the 4 sides of the lyph's rectangle.
 The axial border is always aligned with the lyph's axis (the link that conveys this lyph).
 All border segments can be accessed via the lyph border property `borders` which is always an array of 4 objects.

  It is possible to place nodes and other lyphs on any of the border segments.
  The `hostedNodes` property in the fragment below forces 3 nodes with the given identifiers to stick to the 2nd radial border of the Kidney Lobus lyph (see the screenshot illustrating the `hostedLyphs` property):